 rate and density of the plot are determined by samples and isosamples, and

-enabled along with hidden line removal, and the sinc plot is created with the
+contour is enabled along with hidden line removal, and the sinc plot is

 Figure 1.
 A simple plot from gnuplot